White House Acknowledges Trump Ties To Stormy Legal Battle Over Alleged Affair

 "This should be decided publicly," he told the Times.

-Perhaps by "public" Avenatti meant over the air waves.
+Perhaps by "publicly," Avenatti meant over the airwaves.
 On Wednesday afternoon, he tweeted a photo of himself, Clifford and Anderson Cooper standing in front of what looks like a camera set.
 There is no message apart from Twitter handles: @michaelavenatti @StormyDaniels @andersoncooper @60minutes